DataDog/documentation/content/logs/log_collection/docker.md

 The second step is to use Autodiscovery to customize the `source` and `service` value.
 This allows Datadog to identify the log source for each container.

 Since version 6.2 of the Datadog Agent, you can configure log collection directly in the container labels.
-Pod annotations are also supported for Kubernetes environment (more information for Kubernetes available [here](https://docs.datadoghq.com/agent/autodiscovery/#template-source-kubernetes-pod-annotations)).
+Pod annotations are also supported for Kubernetes environment, [see the Kubernetes Autodiscovery documentation][12].

 Autodiscovery expects labels to follow this format, depending on the file type: